chenyil6/O-ICL_OCML/README.md

 If you want to evaluate in-context classification performance on **OpenFlamingo-9B-vitl-mpt7b** ，the version of transformers is `4.33.2`.

-If you want to evaluate in-context classification performance on **idefics2-8b-base**，then you need to update transformers：

 ```
 pip install --upgrade transformers